 - The extended abstract should be organized under the following headings: Introduction, Materials and Methods, Results, Discussion, References, and Figures/Tables (if necessary).
 References should be listed alphabetically.
 References and their citations should follow the style of the Journal of Dental Research.

 - Please note that references, footnotes, and diagrams are included in the 6 page limit.
 Failure to meet this requirement will result in the return of the extended abstract to the competitor for revision.

-Candidates will present their research in an oral presenation
+Candidates will present their research in a virtual oral presentation

 format for the Competition, but will also present a poster